mschiffn/f_number/README.md

 ## References :notebook:

+1. <a name="proc:SchiffnerIUS2021"></a>
-1. M. F. Schiffner and G. Schmitz, "Frequency-Dependent F-Number Increases the Contrast and the Spatial Resolution in Fast Pulse-Echo Ultrasound Imaging", 2021 IEEE Int.
+M. F. Schiffner and G. Schmitz, "Frequency-Dependent F-Number Increases the Contrast and the Spatial Resolution in Fast Pulse-Echo Ultrasound Imaging", 2021 IEEE Int.
 Ultrasonics Symp.
 (IUS), accepted

 2. <a name="article:MontaldoITUFFC2009"></a>
 G. Montaldo, M. Tanter, J. Bercoff, N. Benech, and M. Fink,